jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

 * Creating a standard Asterisk extension (*can be SIP or IAX2*)

-> To be used as alternative of the SIP Trunk (in this case we'll call to a soft-phone or VoIP phone instead of PSTN or cell phone)
+> To be used as alternative of the SIP Trunk (in this case we'll call to a soft-phone or VoIP phone instead of PSTN or cell phone),
+> within this setup aren't additional costs when calling this kind of extensions, because they're configured in our PBX.
+> Can be used from the same network where is located the PBX, if exposed to the Internet please use a security layer as
+> TLS and secure passwords.
+> If you choose a soft-phone installed in your cell, be sure that your internet connection has a good quality otherwise
+> the audio quality be will poor.

+**Note**: this endpoint can be intended as the **callee** part

 ![SIP extension for the callee 1](freepbx-setup/image/sip_extension/00_sip_extension.png "A PBX extension instead of a landline or cell")